omahs/jelly-verse-contracts/audit/report.md

 # [L-05] Redundant Pool Struct

 The `Pool` struct is not effectively used.
 Remove it if the `weight` field is unnecessary, and simplify the pool registration process.

+# [L-06] Redirecting unstake Withdrawals to Predefined Beneficiary

+The `unstake` function currently allows an approved account to withdraw funds to their own address.
+A design reconsideration could involve sending these funds directly to the originally specified beneficiary, enhancing predictability and security in fund management, especially in scenarios where account permissions are delegated.

 # [I-01] Suboptimal Storage Layout